anIceyGirl/PrimitiveArmory/README.md

 Adding new items and weapons to Rain World!

-The primary goal of this mod is to introduce a small suite of new items to Rain World.
+The primary goal of this mod is to introduce a suite of new items to Rain World.
 Items like bows and arrows, clubs, basic shields... basically, anything you'd see in tribal warfare with a dash of the bio-industrial technology aspect of Rain World you all know and love.

 ## INSTALLATION
 You will need either Partiality or Bepinex, as well as a legally acquired copy of Rain World.